Living in the UAE as an expat brings many opportunities, but getting access to quick loans can be difficult without a solid credit score.

 1. Check and Understand Your AECB Credit Report

-You can request your credit report online through the Al Etihad Credit Bureau (AECB) website or mobile app.
-You’ll need your Emirates ID, a valid phone number, and a small processing fee to access your full report.
+Visit the Al Etihad Credit Bureau (AECB) website or use their app.
+You’ll need your Emirates ID and a valid UAE phone number.

-1. Payment History: Are there any missed or late payments?
+- Payment History : Any missed or late payments?

-3. Credit Accounts: How many loans and cards do you currently hold?
+- Active Accounts: How many loans or cards do you hold?

-4. Credit Inquiries: How often have you applied for credit recently?
+- Credit Inquiries: Have you applied for too much credit recently?

 2. Pay All Bills and Credit Obligations On Time

-1. Set reminders or enable auto-pay for recurring bills.
+Set reminders or enable auto-pay to avoid missing due dates.

 3. Keep Your Credit Card Utilization Low